danielsunzhongyuan/my_leetcode_in_python/Questions.md

 For C programmers: Try to solve it in-place in O(1) space.

-153. find-minimum-in-rotated-sorted-array
-Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
-(i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).
-Find the minimum element.
-You may assume no duplicate exists in the array.

-154. find-minimum-in-rotated-sorted-array-ii
-Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
-(i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).
-Find the minimum element.
-You may assume DUPLICATE exists in the array.

 155. min-stack
 Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.